w3c/wot-thing-description/publication/ver11/cr/security_and_privacy.md

 ### 7 [Does this specification allow an origin to send data to the underlying platform?](https://www.w3.org/TR/security-privacy-questionnaire/#send-to-platform)

 ### 8 [Do features in this specification enable access to device sensors?](https://www.w3.org/TR/security-privacy-questionnaire/#sensor-data)
+**Yes.**  Many other sensors can be attached to an IoT device and we do not constrain these in any way.

+It is the responsibility of the user to only connect and provision devices they trust, to select devices with good security, and manage the data that is collected appropriately.

+The metadata provided in the WoT Thing Description can be helpful in this regard since the security mechanisms supported by a device can be easily inspected and, via semantic annotations, the type of data provided by the device can be determined.

 ### 9 [Do features in this specification enable new script execution/loading mechanisms?](https://www.w3.org/TR/security-privacy-questionnaire/#string-to-script)